ZenaroOS/Zenaro-CI/README.md

 |:---|:----|:------:
-Fedora Project | Created the distro and rpm-ostree | MIT UblueOS team | Showed me how to create and edit Ostree Images | Apache 2.0 Solopasha | Maintainer of the copr repo used for the hyprland spin | Unknown Hyprland Team | For the amazing window manager | BSD-3 Clause
+Fedora Project | Created the distro and rpm-ostree | MIT UblueOS team | Showed me how to create and edit Ostree Images | Apache 2.0 Atim | Maintainer of xpadneo copr repo | No license atar-axis | Developter of the xpadneo driver | GPL 3.0

 ***This is a personal project, none that were thanked here endorse or promote this project***